FAIR DATA ECONOMY

 WHAT IS IT ABOUT?

 Significant amounts of data are collected from individuals for systems administered by companies and organisations.
 Nowadays data is administered mainly by whoever collects it.
-The growth of platform companies is based on data and its ownership, and the current data economy largely relies on individuals giving up any rights to their data.
+The growth of platform companies is based on data and its ownership, and the current Data economy The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services. largely relies on individuals giving up any rights to their data.
 Would it be possible to build an alternative system under which individuals can actively define the services and the conditions under which their personal information is used?

 For data to be used fairly and in a human-oriented manner, we need shared rules and procedures for an ecosystem of fair exchange of information.

-A fair data economy benefits everyone.
+A Fair data economy The part of the economy that focuses on creating services and data-based products in an ethical manner.
+Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account in a data economy. benefits everyone.
 Management of personal information makes everyday life easier and adds to well-being.
 A unified procedure opens up opportunities for user-oriented innovations and business activities.

 The set of projects connected with a data economy with a human face is a continuity of our previous projects for boosting electronic business: the data exchange layer is already speeding up the transfer of data from one system to another in Finland and in Estonia, the country that gave birth to the system.
 We are also involved in preparing a permit service and the Digital Health HUB to enable the secondary use of social and health data.